netlify/build/README.md

 Community-created plugins are listed in the Netlify App.

-Build plugins are simple Node.js packages.
-If you'd like to create one, please see our documentation about [creating](https://docs.netlify.com/configure-builds/build-plugins/create-plugins/) and [sharing](https://docs.netlify.com/configure-builds/build-plugins/share-plugins/) them.
+Netlify Build Plugins are simple Node.js packages.
+If you'd like to create one, see our documentation about [creating](https://docs.netlify.com/configure-builds/build-plugins/create-plugins/) and [sharing](https://docs.netlify.com/configure-builds/build-plugins/share-plugins/) them.